alperkocatas/enhanced-uml-connectors/README.md

   - *E2toAlf:* Model transformation rules for generating Alf code from E2 model
   - *E2toE3:* Model transformation rules from E3 model into E3 model
 - **org.ec.profile:** The enhanced connector profile (Papyrus profile project)
 - **org.ec.transform.java:** Java project which contains the EcTransformer.
 This application automatically runs the model transformations in required order.
 Input is an E1 level model.
-Output is an E3 level model saved under org.ec.connectors.
+Output is an E3 level model saved under org.ec.connectors in the same directory as the input E1 models.

 ## Prerequisites
 - Eclipse Papyrus version 2021-09 (4.21.0) or higher, with QVT Operational SDK 3.10.3.v20210309-1855 installed.